hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 ### Canned Reports

 A collection of program-bound pre-built reports for different purposes.
-Reports are available in PDF, CSV and Excel.
+Reports are available in PDF, CSV or Excel.
 You can read more about canned reports [here](http://hmccode.github.io/2017-03-31/canned-reports-processing).
+The main idea is to make additional reports catered for each program in a convenient way and minimal download time.
+Each canned report can have its own set of parameters, run period and refresh interval.

 ![Canned Reports](https://mosaicapi.blob.core.windows.net/images/fcf3f770-b252-485d-8d96-96287ed55b10.png)